Work-based learning

 Work-based learning students

-Students attend the programme for one or two years.
-In the past students may have experienced some challenges accessing education and may have been out of education for a while.
-Students have a range of learning disabilities and may also experience mental ill health, social anxiety or other barriers to learning.
+Students may have a range of learning disabilities and may also experience mental ill health, social anxiety or other barriers to learning.

-Students need to commit to attend all elements of the programme to get the most out of the curriculum.
+The programme is four days a week.
+Students need to commit to attending all elements of the programme to get the most out of the curriculum.
 Tutors and job coaches will support students to achieve a job or volunteering role after college.

 Preparing for adulthood